-It was an especially cold and snowy March evening as Ginevra, Percy, and George came in from outside, trudging the fluffy white substance into the Burrow with them.
+It was an especially cold and snowy March evening as Ginny, Percy, and George came in from outside, trudging the fluffy white substance into the Burrow with them.
 They took off their coats and gloves and settled themselves down at the dinner table with their mother and father.
 Ron was almost never home anymore, having moved into Grimmauld Place with Harry and Hermione; however, coming down the stairs at that moment was the infamous Trio.

-All three smiled at Ginevra, greeting her and her brothers as they took their seats at the table.
+All three smiled at Ginny, greeting her and her brothers as they took their seats at the table.
 Bill and Fleur were at Shell Cottage as the pretty French woman was very visibly pregnant with their first child and was, predictably, too sick to sample Molly's food.
 Charlie, equally predictable, was still in Romania but was scheduled to return home once the baby was born, giving the Weasley family three wonderful events to celebrate: the birth of their first grandchild, the return of their second eldest son, and the first year anniversary of Voldemort's defeat.

-There was a tight smile on his face as he rose from the dinner table and exited the kitchen to go answer the door.
+"Excuse me," Arthur said with a tight smile on his face, and he rose from his seat and exited the kitchen to go answer the door.